-A newly formed pub group has acquired one of the oldest pubs in Sydney’s Balmain and has plans to renovate and refurbish the venue and reposition it with a new food and beverage concept.
+A new group has acquired one of the oldest pubs in Sydney’s Balmain and has plans to renovate and refurbish the venue and reposition it with a new food and beverage concept.

 The Dry Dock Hotel has been bought by new entrant Peninsula Hospitality Group which is led by experienced operator James Ingram and includes a group of investment professionals, some of whom are Balmain locals.